 Most likely, none of the treatments your Doctor recommends will really help to solve the underlying causes to the symptoms.

 Dr. Sears’, a well-known MD from Florida, USA, says he has noticed a huge change in the health of his female patients the last past decade.

 There are more women in their 20’s and 30’s that have difficulty getting pregnant, when they should be able to conceive with little trouble.

 There are mothers telling him that their young daughters are hitting puberty before they reach their teens – some as young as age 8….

-And older patients appear to be aging faster.
+And some of his older patients appear to be aging faster.

 Hormone disrupting chemicals that get into our systems are causing hormonal imbalance

 There are hormone disrupting chemicals, disguised in items that we use, eat and drink every day.

 Some of these chemicals are BPA, Dioxin, Fire Retardant, Phtalates, Lead, Arsenic and Mercury.
 For more information, see EWG’s list of => 12 Hormone-Altering Chemicals and How to Avoid Them

 - shampoos, soaps and lotions